LonMcGregor/Win8Sidebar/README.md

 <h1>CUSTOMIZATION</h1>
-<p>The only two parts you need to modify in any way are the functions named "sidebarInnerData" and "doSearch". </p>
+<p>The only two parts you need to modify in any way for basic cusotmization are the functions named "sidebarInnerData" and "doSearch". </p>

 <h2>sideBarInnerData</h2>
 <p>This contains the content that will be injected into each of the sidebar's menus.</p>